wangela/tipster/README.md

  * [x] Optional: User begins typing a new bill amount and old tip and total amounts are cleared
  * [x] Optional: User can input subtotal and tax to get tip based on subtotal
  * [x] Optional: User can input tax to get total amount based on subtotal plus tip and tax
+ * [x] Optional: User can select any tip percent between 0-100%
  * [x] Optional: User can choose between simple tip calculator and complex (based on subtotal) tip calculator

 Notes: